 1. Money Market Funds

-Money market funds invest in short-term fixed income securities.
-Example of short-term fixed income securities would be government bonds, Treasury bills, commercial paper, and certificates of deposit.
-These types of fund are generally a safer investment but with a lower potential return than other mutual funds.
+Money market funds invest in short-term fixed-income securities.
+Examples of short-term fixed-income securities would be government bonds, Treasury bills, commercial paper, and certificates of deposit.
+These types of funds are generally a safer investment but with a lower potential return than other mutual funds.

 2. Fixed Income Funds